 If our doctors do not feel that they can treat your particular concern, they will do their best to refer you to someone who can.
 In fact, we encourage you to have several consultations before you decide on a surgeon.
 After all, you may “click” better with one person over another.

 Take your time to get as educated as you can and explore all your options.
-Both Dr. Wongworawat and Dr. Kim have undergone plastic surgery training at Loma Linda University and are board certified by the American Board of Plastic Surgery.
+Dr. Wongworawat, Dr. Kim, and Dr. Filip have all undergone plastic surgery training at Loma Linda University and are board certified by the American Board of Plastic Surgery.